telefonicaid/fiware-orion/doc/manuals/orion-api.md

 context attributes.
 The provision of geospatial properties enables the resolution of geographical queries.

-Two different syntaxes must be supported by compliant implementations:
+Two different syntaxes are supported by Orion:

 * *Simple Location Format*.
 It is meant as a very lightweight format for developers and users to quickly and easily add to their existing entities.